About the Faculty Track Program

-The Compass Faculty Track is open to all early-career faculty across research disciplines in the United States.
-A career in academia requires researchers to mentor trainees and lead teams to conduct excellent science while juggling the demands of supervising people, managing projects, writing papers and grants, and so much more – all while trying to build a satisfying career and a fulfilling life.
+The Compass Faculty Track is open to all faculty and lab leaders across research disciplines in the United States.
+A career in academia requires researchers to mentor trainees and lead teams to conduct excellent science while juggling the demands of supervising people, managing projects, writing papers and grants, and so much more – all while trying to build and maintain a satisfying career and a fulfilling life.
 Compass offers essential knowledge, skills, and tools to navigate these challenges.

-The 10-week Compass Faculty Track is delivered remotely, allowing for flexibility and removing the need for travel.
-Because learning and mentoring occur over 10-weeks, Scholars can practice and apply learning on the job, leading to real impact.
+The Compass Faculty Track is delivered remotely, allowing for flexibility and removing the need for travel.
+Because learning and mentoring occur over several weeks, Scholars can practice and apply learning on the job, leading to real impact.
 Faculty learn with peers at institutions across the United States and receive advice from Compass Mentors in conversations facilitated by Compass leadership called “Fireside Chats”.
-We seek people from varied backgrounds, experiences, and disciplines to join our community.
+We seek people from diverse backgrounds, experiences, and disciplines to join our community.

 We believe that the essential skills and resources needed for career success should be available to all – not left to guesswork.